d3b4g/leonids/_posts/chainsaw.md

 root@chainsaw:/home#
 ```

 Look like we have to dig deeper to find the root.tx file.
+After hours of enumeration i coudn't find anything and had to ask for a hint.

+##### Slack Space

+Based on the hint i found a bmap folder in sbin directory.
+> bmap is a tool for creating the block map for a file or copying files using the block map,

+root@chainsaw:~# bmap --slack root.txt
+getting from block 2655304
+file size was: 52
+slack size: 4044
+block size: 4096
+68c874b7d*******

+#### Concluion
+This was a great box, i learned a lot about smartcontacts,blockchain,IPFS and slack spacing.